gitpan/Ogre/README.txt

 to install that either by building from source or by installing a package.
 If you use Ubuntu, I have some notes below that might help.

-1.4.4 will probably work also, just I haven't tried it.
+Later 1.4.x versions will probably work also, just I haven't tried them.

 Makefile.PL uses pkg-config to get information about the libraries and header files needed to build against OGRE, so you should be able to do this: